oplS17projects/Labyrinth/README.md

 - Recursion:

 Tail recursion is used to build the maze and to place the tiles in to the field.
 State modification is also used to continue updating the state of the field until the whole maze has been placed in.
+Below is an excerpt of code that is used to place the tiles in the field when drawing the maze.

 ``` racket
 (define (create-map)